EMPLOYEES - WELCOME TO OUR BENEFITS HOMEPAGE!!

 Healthy Directions Wellness Program

-Click here to find out how to enroll in the program and sign up for the Biometric screening - Viverae sign up instructions and information!
-You can find out more about the Biometric testing here: Biometric Screening FAQ's.
-The Viverae website link found here, My Viverae, will help you track your progress online, schedule your screening date and time, and give great information on wellness and upcoming events.
+The Viverae website link found above will help you track your progress online, complete online webinars for additional points, and give great information on wellness and upcoming events.
 It will be your personal health management site with your own personal credentials.
 All programs are confidential and in compliance with the Health Insurance Portability and Accountability Act (HIPPA).

 The Healthy Directions Program is a vital part of our overall benefits program.
 Whether your goal is to have more energy, to lose weight, to manage stress, or to improve your diet, the Healthy Directions Worksite Wellness Program can help you.